Subcision For Acne Scars

 The decision to perform a subcision treatment depends on the scar's type, severity, and location.
 Subcision is usually used for treating depressed scars, bound-down scars, cellulite dimples, and wrinkles.

-How does subcision treat acne scars?
+How does subcision for acne scars work?

 Deep acne scars are released and lifted up using a special needle.
 This special needle is used to manually break down scar tissue that is anchoring down your skin.